 I started blogging as a hobby and now I’m a full-time blogger earning over six figures per year with my blog (far more than my full-time job).

-I make a lot of grammar and spelling mistakes on my blog, but with writing tools like Grammarly, I’m able to clean up my posts and make them more presentable.
+I make a lot of grammatical and spelling mistakes on my blog, but with writing tools like Grammarly, I’m able to clean up my posts and make them more presentable.

 Blogging is very different from traditional writing where you can write informally and still get a lot of readers.
 In fact, some of the most successful bloggers write like they’re talking to their friends.
 This makes their content more personal and relatable.